ejmstark/event_system/readme.rst

 What is EventSystem
 ###################

-It is a non-profit and project of our team.
+It is a non-profit project of our team.
 A web-based application for setting events, creating events, and joining events.

 *******************
 Release Information